-Mozart composed the symphony fortnight after the death of the Archbishop Sigismund von Schrattenbach (28 February 1698 – 16 December 1771), the Prince-Archbishop of Salzburg from 1753 to 1771.
+Mozart composed the symphony fortnight after the death of Archbishop Sigismund von Schrattenbach (28 February 1698 – 16 December 1771), the Prince-Archbishop of Salzburg from 1753 to 1771.

 The work is in four movements: